You might have noticed that not all cannabis strains smell the same. Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

 Let’s explore this in more detail.

-What we usually consume from cannabis are the flowers.
+What we usually consume from cannabis are flowers.

 And just like all other flowers, cannabis flowers have their own recognizable scent.

-Some of these terpenes can be found in other plants, while others are exclusive to cannabis.
+Some of the common cannabis terpenes can be found in other plants, while others are exclusive to cannabis.

-Myrcene, for instance, increases cell permeability and allows cannabinoids to be absorbed faster than they would get on their own.
+Myrcene, for instance, increases cell permeability and allows cannabinoids to get absorbed faster than they would get on their own.